-Today's post comes from Lenn Millbower, a professional speaker with 25 years experience inside Disney.
-He shares some of his firsthand perspective here.
+Today's post seeks to inspire digital marketers and other customer experience (CX) professionals.
+Lenn Millbower, a professional speaker with 25 years of experience inside Disney, shares some of his firsthand perspective here.

 But he also saw his share of hard failures including a bankruptcy, a mental breakdown, a devastating strike, and the loss of control over his creation Oswald the Lucky Rabbit.
 He discussed these failures frankly.
 He once said, “You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.”